Amagerbanen: Human waste transport

 During its first decades of existence, the railway transported "night soil" (human waste) out of Copenhagen to be used as fertiliser for the intensive vegetable cultivation on rural Amager.
 Latrine buckets were collected during the night and brought by horse carriages to a facility east of Amagerbro station, the waste collection company later known as R98.
 The facility, colloquially called Lortemøllen (The Shit Mill), transferred the matter through pumps and pipes to railway cars holding three large barrels.
 The cars were more euphemistically known as chocolate waggons (chokoladevogne).
 Amager has often been called "the shit island" (lorteøen) by other Copenhageners.

 Passenger and freight traffic

 From 1930, Amagerbanen owned all omnibus routes on the island and gradually transferred passenger traffic to buses.
 Although the northern half of the line developed into a suburban area, the city mainly expanded into the centre of Amager and not along the coast.
 The southern area was much more sparsely populated.
 The intense freight traffic to the industrial area along the northern segment caused the railway to be profitable for a long time.

-Olsen Gang movie
+Olsen Gang film

-The railway was famously used in the 1975 movie The Olsen Gang on the Track.
-The gang robs an armoured waggon with gold bars and takes it on a detour to Amager with a stolen shunter locomotive.
+The railway was used in the 1975 movie The Olsen Gang on the Track.
+The gang robs an armoured wagon with gold bars and takes it on a detour to Amager with a stolen shunter locomotive.
 Criminal genius Egon Olsen falsely believes that the railway has been closed since passenger traffic ceased in 1947, and they almost collide with a freight train.